 The diagram below gives a basic understanding of steering trail and how it's measured.
 To ensure that your chassis is set up for the best handling ,the trail measurement for two wheel applications should be between 3 and 6 inches.

-Below are some combinations of neck angle and rake angle tree combinations that have proven to work well.
+Below are some examples of neck angle and rake angle combinations that have proven to work well.

 27 to 29 degree frames/ No rake to 2-1/2 degree trees